SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/revision-arimaparam.md

 ---
 layout: left-menu
-title: Partial concurrent adjustment → Estimate regression coefficient + Arima parameters
+title: Partial concurrent adjustment → Estimate regression coefficients + Arima parameters
 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-The *Partial concurrent adjustment → Estimate regression coefficient + Arima parameters* strategy means that the ARIMA model, outliers and other regression parameters are not re-identified.
+The *Partial concurrent adjustment → Estimate regression coefficients + Arima parameters* strategy means that the ARIMA model, outliers and other regression parameters are not re-identified.
 All parameters of the RegARIMA model are re-estimated but the explanatory variables remain the